CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!!
 Note
     All the buckets listed here are owned by other users, which can decide when to revoke your access.
 You will not be able to access the file from SD Desktop until you make a copy of the bucket.

-* in _Shared with the project_, you can view the buckets you shared with other CSC projects.
+* in _Shared from the project_, you can view the buckets you shared with other CSC projects.
 In this case, you own the shared buckets, and you can decide when to revoke access.

 ![sd-connect-4](https://user-images.githubusercontent.com/83574067/122786163-b22e5e80-d2bc-11eb-8c15-7585e656f0f2.png)